gittccd/ITSE1430-2019Fall/labs/Lab1/readme.md

 When the player enters a room display the room's description including any exit doors.

-If there is no room in the given direction then the player gets a message about not being able to move in that direction (e.g. `You walk into the wall.
-You cannot move that direction.`).
-The player sees the same information as they saw when they first entered the room and must enter a new command.
+If there is no room in the given direction then the player should get an error as normal.

 ### Acceptance Criteria